chbrown/fs-change/README.md

-# less-watch
+# fs-change

 Node.js process to monitor changes to specified files or directories, and execute some specified action in response.

-`less-watch` accepts two command line arguments:
+`fs-change` accepts two command line arguments:

 * `--config` where to read which files to watch.
-    - By default, less-watch reads settings from `~/.less-watch`, i.e., from the user's home directory.
+    - By default, fs-change reads settings from `~/.fs-change`, i.e., from the user's home directory.
     - But the location of this file can be specified using this command line flag, e.g., `--config /opt/local/watching`.
 * `--log` where to write the log file.
-    - Defaults to `~/Library/Logs/less-watch.log` (which can easily be viewed with Console.app)
+    - Defaults to `~/Library/Logs/fs-change.log` (which can easily be viewed with Console.app)

 ## Installation

 For Mac OS X:

     # cd into this directory
-    touch ~/.less-watch
+    touch ~/.fs-change
     ./install

 This will add the `LessWatch.app` application to the list of applications in your "login items,"